jnsltk/jnsl.tk/posts/first-post.md

 ## Ok but why

 I've been wanting to create a blog for a while now.
-I spend a lot of time searching for valuable information on the internet, whenever I'm learning new things.
+Whenever I'm learning something new, I spend a lot of time searching for valuable information on the internet.
 This can be hard, especially since actually valuable and good resources are hard to come by.

 Therefore, it seems like a good idea to record this knowledge and information once I found it, so that I can easily access it next time I need it.
 And while I'm doing that, why not make it public, so that everyone can benefit from it?